Cockatoo: Profile and Information

 Cockatoos have a much closer range than the real parrots and are naturally only found in Australia, Indonesia, some Pacific regions, and the Philippines.

-Of the 21 species of parrots, only eleven occur in Australia, in the wild, whereas seven species only exist on the islands of the Philippines, Indonesia, Papua New Guinea and the Solomon Islands.
+Of the 21 species of parrots, only eleven occur in Australia in the wild.
+In contrast, seven species only exist on the islands of the Philippines, Indonesia, Papua New Guinea, and the Solomon Islands.

-There are no species of cockatoo in Borneo, although they are found in nearby Sulawesi, Palawan, or many Pacific islands, although fossil remains from New Caledonia have been proven.
+Borneo has no cockatoo species, although they are found in nearby Sulawesi, Palawan, or many Pacific islands.
+Foss remains from New Caledonia have been proven.

 There are three species of cockatoos, which exist in both Australia and New Guinea.
-Most of these species are common, with the Gala found in most parts of Australia, for example, while other species have small distributions restricted to a small part of the continent for example the Baudin’s black cockatoo in Western Australia or a small group of islands such as the Tanimbar Corella, which is confined to the Tanimbar Islands of Indonesia.
+Most of these species are common, with the Gala found in most parts of Australia, for example.
+In contrast, other species have small distributions restricted to a small part of the continent, for example, the Baudin’s black cockatoo in Western Australia or a small group of islands such as the Tanimbar Corella, which is confined to the Tanimbar Islands of Indonesia.

-Most cockatoos have been fortuitously introduced into areas outside their native range, like, Singapore, Palau and New Zealand whereas two Australian Corella species have been introduced to parts of the continent where they don’t exist naturally.
+Most cockatoos have been fortuitously introduced into areas outside their native range, like Singapore, Palau, and New Zealand.
+In contrast, two Australian Corella species have been introduced to parts of the continent where they don’t exist naturally.

-Flocks of birds migrate over broad areas inland, locating and feeding on seeds and other sources of food.
-Drought can force herds from waterless areas to migrate on to agricultural areas.
+Flocks of birds migrate over broad areas inland, locating and feeding on seeds and other food sources.
+Drought can force herds from waterless areas to migrate to agricultural areas.

 Behavior

-Cockatoos are day workers as such they hunt for food during the day.
+Cockatoos are day workers.
+As such, they hunt for food during the day.
 They always depend on the sun to warm their perching sites before they feed.
-All the species of cockatoo migrate, socialize, and perch in a noisy and colorful group.
+All cockatoo species migrate, socialize, and perch in a noisy and colorful group.

-The sizes and number of cockatoos vary, depending on the abundance of food; this is why the number reduces when there is an abundance of food while the number increases speedily during drought, reaching thousands and tens of thousands.
+The sizes and number of cockatoos vary, depending on the abundance of food; this is why the number reduces when food is abundant while the number increases speedily during drought, reaching thousands and tens of thousands.

 Breeding

-Cockatoos are known for monogamous breeding, as they males’ bond with the females to form Mating partners, this bond sometimes last for several years.
+Cockatoos are known for monogamous breeding, as the males bond with the females to form Mating partners; this bond sometimes lasts for several years.

-The sexual maturity in cockatoos is usually prolonged in order for the adults to be able to master the skill of breeding and rearing their progeny which compared to other birds, is usually delayed.
+The sexual maturity in cockatoos is usually prolonged for the adults to master the skill of breeding and rearing their progeny, which, compared to other birds, is usually delayed.
 The progeny stays with their parents for at least a year.

-The black cockatoos are usually involved in courtship feeding, but as soon as incubation commences, the courtship comes to an end, probably as a result of the strength of bond.
+The black cockatoos are usually involved in courtship feeding, but as soon as incubation commences, the courtship ends, probably due to the strength of the bond.

 Feeding and Dieting

-Cockatoos are all-round feeders and can also eat a variety of mainly vegetable food.
-Their main food are seeds or grains, they use their strong bills to break and open these seeds before eating.
+Cockatoos are all-round feeders and can also eat various mainly vegetable food.
+Their main food is seeds or grains; they use their strong bills to break and open these seeds before eating.

-Species like Corellas, most black cockatoos and galahs feed on the ground while other perch on trees to feed.
+Species like Corellas, most black cockatoos, and galahs feed on the ground while others perch on trees to feed.

-Cockatoos store and digest their food during the time they are resting, this is as a result of their large crops.
+Cockatoos store and digest their food while resting, resulting from their large crops.

 Predators and threats

-Various species of cockatoo like the galahs, have fallen prey to eagle and the peregrine falcon.
-Cockatoos like other parrots, can be beset by PBFD, a disease known as Psittacine Beak and Feather Disease.
+Like the galahs, various cockatoo species have fallen prey to eagle and peregrine falcon.
+Like other parrots, Cockatoos can be beset by PBFD, known as Psittacine Beak and Feather Disease.

-This a disease of the feather and beak, it causes the feathers to start falling off and the beak to breakdown; thereby resulting in weak immunity in the bird.
+This is a disease of the feather and beak; it causes the feathers to start falling off and the beak to break down, resulting in weak immunity in the bird.

-Statistics have shown that 14 species of cockatoo have been plagued by this terrible disease and also it is very rampant in corellas and galahs which are crested with Sulphur.
+Statistics have shown that 14 cockatoo species have been plagued by this terrible disease, and it is also very rampant in corellas and galahs, which are created with Sulphur.

 Leave a Reply